This annual list of the best childcare franchises was revised and updated on January 6, 2022.

 The Goddard School provides a more educational approach to daycare.
 Preschool programming is available to children six weeks to six years old.
 Its proprietary F.L.EX.
 Learning Program builds the emotional, academic, social, creative, and physical skills of children through play-based learning that goes beyond the basics to include sign language, yoga, music, foreign languages, and more.
 Parents receive daily activity reports and regular conferences during the year to discuss progress.

-Founded by Lois Goddard Haines in 1986 and franchising since 1988, the number of locations has continued to climb from 320 in 2008 to the current total of 538 (up from the previous year’s total of 509), none of which are company-owned and all of which are located in the US.
+Founded by Lois Goddard Haines in 1986 and franchising since 1988, the number of locations has continued to steadily climb from 371 in 2010 to the current total of 538 (up from the previous year’s total of 509), none of which are company-owned and all of which are located in the US.

 2. Primrose Schools